padloc/site/content/privacy.md

 Dashboard](https://cloud.padlock.io/dashboard/).
 Data stored locally within the Padlock app can be deleted directly through the app itself.

-German tax law requires us to keep payment transaction records and, in case of business customers, company and VAT information for 5 years after the last transaction.
+German tax law requires us to keep payment transaction records and, in case of business customers, company and VAT information for up to 10 years.
 This data does not include your credit or debit card information which is deleted instantly after deleting your Padlock online account.

 Disaster recovery and data availability requirements mean that we have a legitimate interest in maintaining secure and immutable backups.
 Erasure requests will leave those backups untouched, and we will only remove data from backups if legally compelled to.
-Backups are permanently deleted after TODO months.
+Backups are permanently deleted after 3 months.

 ## Contacting You